-Split MultiLink Trunking (SMLT) is an option that improves Layer 2 (bridged) resiliency by providing for the addition of failure redundancy with subsecond failover, on top of all standard MLT link failure protection and flexible bandwidth scaling functionality.
+Split MultiLink Trunking (SMLT) is an option that improves Layer 2 (bridged) resiliency by providing for the addition of a Virtual Services Platform 9000 failure redundancy with subsecond failover, on top of all standard MLT link failure protection and flexible bandwidth scaling functionality.
 Use SMLT to connect a device that supports some form of link aggregation, be it a switch or a server, to two distinct separate SMLT endpoints or switches.
-These SMLT devices form a virtualized Switch Cluster through the SPBM cloud and are referred to as a Virtual Inter-Switch Trunk (vIST) Core Switch pair.
+These SMLT devices form a Switch Cluster and are referred to as an Interswitch Trunk (IST) Core Switch pair.